 Free online blackjack is one of the best ways to learn the game.
 At Bonus.com, we offer multiple blackjack variations for you to hone your strategy.
 Combined with a basic Blackjack Strategy Chart, anyone can become a blackjack expert when they want to play with real money at an in-person or online casino.
 Learn how to play blackjack online with our guide.

 Playing online blackjack for free is the same as playing with cash except that you’re betting with valueless credits.
-However, you can also play free blackjack online for cash prizes by joining a social casino if you’re in any US state except Washington or Idaho.
+However, you can also play free blackjack online for cash prizes by joining a social casino if you’re in almost any US state.
 Chumba Casino is one of our top picks for casinos with promotional sweepstakes blackjack.